fsoubes/FilterRank/doc/rank_filters2.md

 	end if
 	end for
 	end for

+For a better understanding of this pseudo code here an example of how it is working[Fig. 4.]

 ![](https://github.com/fsoubes/FilterRank/blob/master/images/var_coord1.png)
 #### Fig 4.
 The four shaded coordinates are used in order to compute the sum of the delineated rectangular (kernel) region whith A,B,C and D respectively represented by the top left, down left, top right and down right shaded locations, M represented by the diameter of the kernel, W and H by the width and the height of the array and finally yc and xc is the treated pixel by A,B,C and D.